cryptoinhero/zurbank/src/zurbank/doc/release-notes/omnicore-0.0.10-release-notes.md

 make
 ```

-To disable to wallet via configuration options start Omni Core with `-disablewallet`, or add the following to your `bitcoin.conf`:
+To disable to wallet via configuration options start Omni Core with `-disablewallet`, or add the following to your `zurcoin.conf`:
 ```
 disablewallet=1
 ```